J. Cole

 J. Cole’s collaboration with Jay-Z opened the door to other opportunities, such as working with successful hip-hop artists Wale, Talib Kweli, and Hi-Tek.
 Cole also released two mixtapes, The Warm Up (2009) and Friday Night Lights (2010), handling the majority of the production on the latter.

-Cole's full-length major-label debut, Cole World: The Sideline Story, was released in September 2011 and reached the top of the Billboard 200 chart.
-His status as a protégé of Jay-Z, one of the world's most popular and successful rap artists, increased advanced sales.
-Cole was joined on the album with notable hip-hop artists Drake, Missy Elliot, and Trey Songz, as well as his mentor, Jay-Z.
+Cole’s full-length major-label debut, Cole World: The Sideline Story, was released in September 2011 and reached the top of the Billboard 200 chart.
+His status as a protégé of Jay-Z, one of the world’s most popular and successful rap artists, increased advanced sales.
+Cole was joined on the album with notable hip-hop artists Drake, Missy Elliott, and Trey Songz, as well as his mentor, Jay-Z.

 Cole World was favorably received by critics.
 Spin magazine hailed the release’s shining production and credits the album with establishing J. Cole as a competent and engaging rapper despite being the maiden artist on the label of an industry heavyweight.

-Cole did feature on other artists' work, for example on a track by DJ Khaled released in 2016.
-Later that year Cole released his fourth album, 4 Your Eyez Only.
+Cole did feature on other artists’ work, for example, on a track by DJ Khaled released in 2016.
+Later that year, Cole released his fourth album, 4 Your Eyez Only.
 Preceded by a short documentary film, Eyez, the album debuted at number one on the Billboard 200 chart.
-By early 2017 the record was certified platinum, joining all of his previous albums.
+By early 2017, the record was certified platinum, joining all of his previous albums.

-Cole's next project was Revenge of the Dreamers III (2019), an installment in a series of compilation albums featuring artists from Cole's Dreamville Records label.
-He recorded the track that served as the album's lead single, "Middle Child," titled in reference to his feeling in between generations of rap artists.
+Cole’s next project was Revenge of the Dreamers III (2019), an installment in a series of compilation albums featuring artists from Cole’s Dreamville Records label.
+He recorded the track that served as the album’s lead single, “Middle Child,” titled in reference to his feeling in between generations of rap artists.
 The song would eventually reach number four on the Billboard Hot 100.
 The compilation album topped the Billboard 200, and a documentary film about the making of the record was also released in 2019.
+That year, Cole earned two Grammy nominations, Best Rap/Sung Performance for “Pretty Little Fears” and Best R&B Song for “Come Through and Chill.”

 Cole released the mixtape Might Delete Later in 2024.
-In one song on the album, "7 Minute Drill," Cole criticized rapper Kendrick Lamar.
+In one song on the album, “7 Minute Drill,” Cole criticized rapper Kendrick Lamar.
 However, Cole later apologized and removed the song from streaming platforms.
+“All My Life” with Lil Durk won the Best Rap Performance at the 2024 Grammy Awards, and in 2025, Might Delete Later was nominated for Best Rap Album at the Grammy Awards.

 Impact